tcgoetz/GarminDB/README.md

 # GarminDB

-[Python](https://www.python.org/) scripts for parsing health data into and manipulating data in a [SQLite](http://sqlite.org/) DB.
-SQLite is a light weight DB that requires no server.
+[Python](https://www.python.org/) scripts for parsing health data into and manipulating data in a [SQLite](http://sqlite.org/) database.
+SQLite is a light weight database that requires no server.

 What they can do:
 * Automatically download and import Garmin daily monitoring files (all day heart rate, activity, climb/descend, stress, and intensity minutes) from the user's Garmin Connect "Daily Summary" page.